sandeepstpi246/fabzero/polyjet3dprinter.md

   (iv) Incorporate the widest variety of colors and materials into a single model for unbeatable efficiency.

+  Polyjet Printer installed at Fablab Bhubaneswar is of Stratasys make.

   ![Polyjet 3D Printer](img/polyjet3dprinter.jpg "Polyjet 3D Printer")